CNES/lenapy/paper.md

 The `lnharmo` accessor offers dedicated methods for working with spherical harmonic representations, particularly in the context of Earth gravity field modeling.
 It includes:

-- Reading, handling, and transforming datasets containing spherical harmonic coefficients (variables `clm`, `slm`);
+- Reading, handling, and manipulating datasets containing spherical harmonic coefficients (variables `clm`, `slm`), with options to change reference frames or tide systems;
-- Converting spherical harmonic representations into gridded spatial fields, with options to change reference frames or tide systems;
+- Converting spherical harmonic representations into gridded spatial fields;
 - Inverse transformation: estimation of spherical harmonic components from a gridded spatial field.

 ## Oceanography (`.lnocean`)